$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-which is defined on objects and $1$-morphisms the same way as the one from Proposition~\ref{prop-qhowe} and on $2$-morphisms by the list of cases given in Section 9 in~\cite{my}, is a well-defined $2$-action of $\Ucatm$ on $\mathcal W^p_{\Lambda}$ giving latter the structure of a strong $\mathfrak{sl}_m$-$2$-representation in the sense of~\cite{cala}.
-This strong $\mathfrak{sl}_m$-$2$-representation induces an additive equivalence of $2$-categories
+defined on objects and $1$-morphisms similarly as in Proposition \ref{prop-qhowe} and on $2$-morphisms by the list of cases in \cite[Section 9]{my}, is a well-defined $2$-action of $\Ucatm$ on $\mathcal W^p_{\Lambda}$ giving latter the structure of a strong $\mathfrak{gl}_m$-$2$-representation in the sense of \cite{cala}.
+This strong $\mathfrak{gl}_m$-$2$-representation induces an additive equivalence of $2$-categories